 • 12 weeks: Often under 1% once a fetus has normal growth and a strong heartbeat at this stage.

-These numbers are averages and reflect what researchers observed in large cohorts rather than predictions for any one pregnancy.
-But they do show a clear pattern.
-With each week that a heartbeat is present and development appears typical, the likelihood of miscarriage steadily decreases, giving many people more room to breathe as they move through the first trimester.
+These numbers are averages drawn from large research cohorts, not predictions for any one pregnancy.
+But they do show a clear, reassuring pattern: with each week that a heartbeat is present and development appears typical, the likelihood of miscarriage steadily decreases.

 Miscarriage risk calculator after heartbeat